a-y-khan/graphene_flask_example/README.md

 ## Python version

-Code was tested with Python 3.7.4.
+Code was tested with Python 3.7.11.

 ## Build and run

-In a virtualenv or conda environment:
+In a venv, virtualenv or conda environment:

 ```
-pip install .
+pip install -r requirements/main_3.7.txt
 python app.py
 ```

 Explore data using the GraphiQL IDE by opening 0.0.0.0:5001 in a browser.
+Sample queries and mutations are saved in `sample-queries.txt`.

 ## Testing

-A sample test is included.
+Sample tests are included.

 ```
+pip install -r requirements/test_3.7.txt
 python setup.py test
 ```